 How to get there

-The nearest car park is at Stack Rocks/Green Bridge of Wales, so from the farm head straight south beside our field & then over the range.
+The nearest car park is at Stack Rocks/Green Bridge of Wales, so from the farm head straight south beside our meadow & then over the range.
 Once you’ve parked, walk east along the coast path until you’re just past Castle Head.
-There’s one place where the very adventurous can clamber down unaided, but we recommend using proper climbing equipment.
+There’s one place where the very adventurous can clamber down unaided, but we recommend using proper climbing equipment and take all appropriate precautions.

-Alternatively, you could get there by boat but be prepared for the swell.
+Alternatively, you could get there by boat but be prepared for the heavy swell.

 - Stackpole Quay (http://warrenfarm NULL.wales/2013/02/beach-review-stackpole-quay/)